apereo/cas/docs/cas-server-documentation/integration/ADFS-Integration.md

 </dependency>
 ```

-You may also need to declare the following Maven repository in your
+You may also need to declare the following repository in your
 CAS Overlay to be able to resolve dependencies:

 ```xml